paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2008-12-29-washington_dc.md

 You are however allowed to take photos of the [9/11 memorial][8], in which the 184 victims of that days attack on the Pentagon are remembered in the form of 184 beautifully illuminated benches.
 The arrangement of benches (positioned in a number of rows according to the victim’s ages, from 3 to 71) really brings home the reality of the tragedy.

-{% include 'figure' with '/images/2008/12/washington_dc/pentagon_memorial.jpg'
+{% render 'figure' with '/images/2008/12/washington_dc/pentagon_memorial.jpg'
   caption: 'The Pentagon Memorial.'
   alignment: 'bleed'
 %}